rust-secure-code/cargo-auditable/README.md

 ### Does this disclose any sensitive information?

-**TL;DR:** The list of enabled features is the only newly disclosed information.
+The list of enabled features is the only newly disclosed information.

 All URLs and file paths are redacted, but the crate names, feature names and versions are recorded as-is.
 At present panic messages already disclose all this info and more, except feature names.
 Also, chances are that you're legally obligated have to disclose use of specific open-source crates anyway, since MIT and many other licenses require it.

 ### What about recording the compiler version?

 It's already there, in the `.rustc` section.
 Run `strings your_executable | grep 'rustc version'` to see it.
-[Don't try this on files you didn't compile yourself](https://lcamtuf.blogspot.com/2014/10/psa-dont-run-strings-on-untrusted-files.html) - `strings` is overdue for a rewrite in safe Rust.
+[Don't try this on files you didn't compile yourself](https://lcamtuf.blogspot.com/2014/10/psa-dont-run-strings-on-untrusted-files.html) - `strings` is overdue for a rewrite in a memory-safe language.

 ### What about keeping track of versions of statically linked C libraries?

 Good question.
 I don't think they are exposed in any reasonable way right now.
 Would be a great addition, but not required for the initial launch.
-We can add it later in a backwards-compatible way later.
+We can add it later in a backwards-compatible way.

 ### What is blocking uplifting this into Cargo?